 The major impact has been social.
-When I was younger I was extremely ashamed of the disease.
+When I was younger, I was extremely ashamed of the disease.
 I’m very social but at that time, and even to this day, I would avoid large crowds or social situations because of my UC.
-Now that I’m older and have undergone surgery, I still have to be careful about crowded spots, and I choose to not do group things at times simply because of the side effects of the surgery.
+Now that I’m older and have undergone surgery, I still have to be careful about crowded spots.
+I choose not to do group things at times simply because of the side effects of the surgery.
 Also, back when I had UC, the prednisone dosage would affect me physically and mentally.

 Any food, medication, or lifestyle recommendations?

 Stay active!
 It was the only thing that would halfway control my flare-ups.
 Beyond that, choice of diet is the next most important thing to me.
 Stay away from fried foods and excessive cheese.

 Now I try to stay close to a Paleo diet, which seems to help me out.
 Especially for younger patients, I’d say don’t be ashamed, you can still lead an active life.
 I’ve run triathlons, and now I’m an active CrossFitter.
 It’s not the end of the world.

 I was on prednisone for years before having ileoanal anastomosis surgery, or J-pouch.
 Now I’m on certolizumab pegol(Cimzia), which keeps my Crohn’s in check.

 I was diagnosed with UC in 1998, immediately after the birth of my twins, my third and fourth children.
 I went from an extremely active lifestyle to being practically unable to leave my house.